RamenDR/ramen/docs/testing.md

 ## End-to-end tests

+You can run end-to-end tests using the standalone `ramen-e2e` binary or you can run them using the python script called `basic-test` in the `test` directory.

+### End-to-end (E2E) Testing Framework Documentation

+Refer to (./e2e.md) for the documentation on the E2E testing framework.

+### Basic-tests

-The end-to-end testing framework isn't implemented yet.
-However, we have a basic test that you can use to test the basic flows of Ramen. `basic-test` requires the python virtual environment to be activated.
+`basic-test` lets you test the basic flows of Ramen. `basic-test` requires the python virtual environment to be activated.

 Ramen basic test use the [ocm-ramen-samples repo](https://github.com/RamenDR/ocm-ramen-samples).